 The following geographical elements help define a seaport:

 - Location.
-The relative position of the port in relation to other ports serviced through shipping networks and through its hinterland.
+The relative position of the port in relation to other ports serviced through shipping networks and its hinterland.

 - Site.
 The physical characteristics of the port, such as its nautical profile (depth, access channel) and the land available for port activities, particularly for terminals.